rachayita/OpsNotes/rust/rust.md

     - even if some memory happens to exist at that address and gets deallocated
     - this corresponds to writing your own allocator
       - allocating zero-sized objects is not very hard
-      - canonical way to obtain a pointer valid for zero-sized access is `NonNull::dangling`
+      - `NonNull::dangling`: canonical way to obtain a pointer valid for zero-sized access
 - All accesses performed by functions in this module are non-atomic
   - it is undefined behavior to perform two concurrent accesses unless both are read only
   - this explicitly includes read_volatile and write_volatile